Crunch-io/ta-da/content/dev/features/new-hypothesis-tests.md

 +++
-date = "2019-04-21T23:20:47-04:00"
+date = "2019-05-04T23:20:47-04:00"
-publishdate = "2019-04-22T21:41:20+0000"
-title = "New hypothesis testing features in Crunch" news_description = "Crunch tab book exports now include a new hypothesis testing option that computes all possible comparisons between columns of a two-way table, available now for our Early Access users.
-Click here to learn more." description = "Crunch tab book exports now include a new hypothesis testing option that computes all possible comparisons between columns of a two-way table." weight = 20 tags = ["tab books", "export", "xlsx"] categories = ["feature"] images = ["https://crunch.io/img/logo-1200x630.png"] labs_only = true
+title = "New hypothesis testing features in Crunch" news_description = "Crunch tab book exports now include a new hypothesis testing option that computes all possible comparisons between columns of a two-way table.
+Click here to learn more." description = "Crunch tab book exports now include a new hypothesis testing option that computes all possible comparisons between columns of a two-way table." weight = 20 tags = ["tab books", "export", "xlsx"] categories = ["feature"] images = ["https://crunch.io/img/logo-1200x630.png"] no_profiles = true
 +++

 Crunch tab book exports now include a new hypothesis testing option that computes all possible comparisons between columns of a two-way table.
 When users select the "Column t-test" option in the “Export tab book… > Customize” panel, columns in output will be lettered and differences that are significant at the .05 significance level are indicated by letters underneath the cell with the higher percentage.
 [See here for details](http://support.crunch.io/articles/c9e4yRRi/Hypothesis-testing-in-Crunch).